jithts9/social-app/readme.txt

 --- rest api implimentation
--- login ( user postman tool for testing the api ) http://localhost:3000/auth/login  ( enter the username and password in body section, select the method as get) copy the token from the response ( eg. username = Bret, password =Bret1 )
+-- login ( user postman tool for testing the api ) http://localhost:3000/auth/login  ( enter the username and password in body section, select the method as post) copy the token from the response ( eg. username = Bret, password =Bret1 )

 --fecth user details